Section 2: Higby Hollow… Hollow Head

 Of course, now you know the answer is B – I just want my pictures and entire multi-sectioned Mattabesett hike to “flow” continuously and not have a weird backwards section due to this access situation.
 Oh yeah, back to that… Some guy named Jeffrey Pierce and his wife wrangled a 140 acre piece of land on the north and eastern sides of Mt.
 Higby in Middletown.
 He has decided this piece of land (formerly – and still surrounded by – Wesleyan University land) is good for an ATV park of sorts.
 He calls this land Higby Hollow.

 Never mind that it’s totally not a good area for ATV’s as it’s far too small and featureless.
 Never mind that he’s constantly battling with the CFPA over the 50+ year old Mattabesett Trail route while promoting a destructive activity.
 Or that even the ATV community seems to think his waivers are silly, his fees are way too high, and his land is just too boring.

 It gets better.
 He’s also trying to sell his 147 acres for $13.1 million dollars, but that website appears to be gone.

 While it’s cool that someone is trying to create legal ATV parks in Connecticut, the way he’s done it is just really lame.
-The plethora of angry “KEEP OUT” and “GO AWAY” signs, aimed directly at (perfectly legal) hikers makes me angry.
+The volume of angry “KEEP OUT” and “GO AWAY” signs, aimed directly at (perfectly legal) hikers makes me angry.
 There is no parking at the “Higby Hollow” entrance, so it seems he’s building one by bulldozing an acre lot.
 What I don’t understand is that while his waiver mentions being stewards to the environment and to not litter, etc, what is that piled high on his land, just off the trail and slightly out of sight?